Insider's Peru | Trip Itinerary

 Day 7: This morning take a short tour of Trujillo, including the Casa Urquiaga, Palacio Iturriagui, Casa de la Emancipacion and La Merced Church.
 You'll stroll along the grand central plaza and the streets lined with colonial mansions.

 At indicated time, transfer to the airport for your flight to Lima.
-Walk the short distance outside the airport to the Ramada Costa Sol hotel, where you’ll spend the night.
+Walk the short distance outside the airport to the Costa del Sol hotel, where you’ll spend the night.
 (B)

 Day 8: Our local representative will meet you at your hotel, and assist you with check-in formalities for your flights to Cusco.
 On arrival, you will be met and transferred to your hotel.
 You have some free time to rest and acclimatize to the 11,600' elevation.
 This afternoon, enjoy a half-day group tour of Cusco with your local guide.
 Visit the Cathedral on the Plaza de Armas, La Compañia as well as Cusco’s most important surrounding ruins.
 Remainder of the afternoon and evening at leisure.
 (B)